-The announcement was greeted with praise by some and scepticism by others, (quell horreur, an Englishman at the helm of France's most famous fashion house etc), but as soon as he showed his first collection all realized what a winning combination this could be.
-John's wild talent combined with Dior's resources have resulted in some of the most beautiful and extraordinary fashions of the past ten years, whilst reviving the name and style of Christian Dior to a new generation worldwide.
+The announcement was greeted with praise by some and scepticism by others (quell horreur, an Englishman at the helm of France's most famous fashion house etc.), but as soon as he showed his first collection all realized what a winning combination this could be.
+John's wild talent combined with Dior's resources resulted in some of the most beautiful and extraordinary fashions of the decade, whilst reviving the name and style of Christian Dior to a new generation worldwide.

-For me, the design process starts about six weeks before the show.
-John will have frequently have been on a research trip (Peru, Italy, China etc), and I will have started to think about a head which might fit with the season.
+For me, the design process started about six weeks before the show.
+There would have frequently been a research trip (Peru, Italy, China etc.), and I would have started to think about a head which might fit with the season.
 It might be the ethnic hats of the country, but equally the culture, customs or fine arts.
 Alternatively it might be regional TV programmes or a candy wrapper.
 The collection is then in its embryonic state and I go to Paris for a meeting with the crew.
-First of all it's chit-chat and catching up, because great hats are based in friendship and trust, for although on the programme for the show the credit reads; "Chapeaux cree par Stephen Jones avec l'atelier Christian Dior", they are a group effort.
-John is a great hat designer and a sure eye, after all he wears one every day, whilst Bill lives and breathes the story of the collection and Steven Robinson co-ordinated hats to clothing and clothing to hats by instinct.
-John may have materials, images and even hats from his travels, and on my return to London I will start my research too.
+First of all it's chit-chat and catching up, because great hats are based in friendship and trust, for although on the programme for the show the credit reads; "Chapeaux crée par Stephen Jones", they are a group effort.
+On my return to London I will start my research too.
 Leafing through my library, trawling the internet, talking to experts and doing interviews, I compose concept boards of different themes divided by silhouette, texture, fabric, inspiration or just millinery frivolities.
 And sketch.
 Hundreds of sketches.
 Sketches that blend all those disparate elements together.
 After this, I will go to Paris and I'll present my ideas to the team.
 A collection is always work in progress, so I might be on target or over the weekend the mood of the collection might have changed from 19th century African to techno/literary.
 However we select toiles to be made and a few days later show maybe twenty possible silhouettes.
 At the same time I am researching materials and trims.
 One of the joys of working in Paris are the artisans with which I work.
-Monsieur Re who sculpts the wooden blocks on which we mould fabrics, Monsieur Carel who is a Carcassier and constructs wire filigree shapes which can exist as their own delicate tracery or form the superstructure of a hat.
-Atelier Veroliv who with computer like accuracy work in resins and plastics, Cherie Bibi who stretch felts and cottons and Joscar who are wizards with organza and tulle.
+Monsieur Ré who sculpts the wooden blocks on which we mould fabrics, Monsieur Carel who is a carcassier and constructs wire filigree shapes which can exist as their own delicate tracery or form the superstructure of a hat.
+Atelier Veroliv who with computer-like accuracy work in resins and plastics, Cherie Bibi who stretch felts and cottons and Joscar who are wizards with organza and tulle.
 This work is co-ordinated from my workroom by my premiere Silvana which is where the hats are assembled and trimmed.

-Over the weeks leading to the collection I am in fittings changing crown heights and tweaking brims.
-Especially important and unique to John's design process is the day of 'Dressing Up', where the silhouette and overall look of the collection is confirmed.
+Over the weeks leading to the collection I am in fittings, changing crown heights and tweaking brims.
+Especially important and unique to the design process is the day of 'Dressing Up', where the silhouette and overall look of the collection is confirmed.
 About ten days before the show I have a very early morning meeting when we finally decide on the hats, fabrics and trims.
-Crazily enough this time also coincides with the showing of the mid season Dior prêt a porter collection and Galliano Homme, the days blur into one.
+Crazily enough this time also coincides with the showing of the mid-season Dior Prêt-a-porter collection, men's shows; the days blur into one.
 Two days before the show the model girls arrive in Paris from all over the world.
 We all rush to get the hats ready for the fitting which is decided by when her dress will be ready.
 By this time I am working on autopilot with total concentration.
 Each girl is pinned into her outfit by the premier of the workroom responsible, then shoes.
 Jewellery and furs are added.
 Last of all it is my turn, and I pin on the hat or headdress and try various angles and adjust veiling flowers and feathers.
 The hat becomes totally different when it is worn and I must fit it to the personality of girls outfit.
-Then she sweeps into the main studio dressed for John's approval.
-If all goes well the hat can then be finished but often things need to be re-worked or retrimmed up until the very last second before she takes her place on the haute couture runway...
+Then she sweeps into the main studio dressed for approval.
+If all goes well the hat can then be finished but often things need to be re-worked or re-trimmed up until the very last second before she takes her place on the haute couture runway...